 All of the above create a very interesting challenge in Law Enforcement.

-Phillips County is currently taking application for a Deputy position.
+Phillips County currently is NOT taking applications for a Deputy position.

 If you are interested in a position with us, contact Deputy Jerry Lytle at (406) 654-2350 or